Parents as Teachers Parent Educator - Bilingual

 - Strong organizational and record-keeping skills

-- Computer skills; including web browsing, e-mail, Internet, and word-processing
+- Computer skills; including web browsing, e-mail, data entry, Zoom

-- The parent educator must complete the Parents as Teachers Foundational and Model Implementation Trainings before delivering PAT services.
+- The Parent Educator must complete the Parents as Teachers (PAT) Foundational and Model Implementation Training before delivering PAT services.

 RESPONSIBILITIES OF THE PARENT EDUCATOR: